priyankark/PhonePi_SampleServer/README.md

 ## To use the app
 * Make sure both your phone and the laptop/raspi are on same network.
 * Find the internal ip address of the raspi/laptop
 * Simply type the ip address-colon-port number.
 Example: 192.168.1.24:5000 in the app's input bar.
+You don't need the port number     if you are using PhonePi+.
+Example: 192.168.1.24
 * Switch on whatever sensor's data you want to stream.

 You can make any changes you want to to PhonePi.py